-Since 2007, ENV has focused its activities in three major program areas that comprise ENV’s integrated approach for addressing illegal wildlife trade in Vietnam.
+Since 2007, ENV has focused its activities in three major program areas that comprise ENV’s strategic and integrated approach to combatting illegal wildlife trafficking in Vietnam.

 In the 1990s, after decades of war and isolation, environmental awareness was still a very new concept in Vietnam.
 However, a small group of passionate, young Vietnamese people recognized a great need for sustainable, long-term, locally-led environmental education across the country.
 With this goal, Education for Nature – Vietnam (ENV) was established in 2000.